jha92/eutelescope/jobsub/examples/README.md

 This subdirectory contains example configurations and steering files that can be used as a basis for your own analysis:

-* anemone-2FEI4
-     The Anemone telescope (six planes of Mimosa26) and 2 ATLAS-FEI4 pixel

-* datura-noDUT
+* gbl_noDUT
      The Datura telescope with six planes of Mimosa26 without DUT

+* gbl_SUT
+     The Datura telescope with six planes of Mimosa26 and a SUT for material budget imaging

-* naf-submission
+* condor-submission
-     Example file for the qsub parameters needed for NAF job submission
+     Example file for the condor_submit parameters needed for NAF job submission

 All examples are also being used for automated data-driven tests using the CMake/CTest framework to verify the correct functionality of